Starved of credit, construction suppliers lag housing rebound

 Despite high unemployment in the construction sector, many former carpenters and masons are hesitant about returning to the volatile industry after losing their jobs.

-“Construction is not proceeding as fast as it might have had there been an ample supply of labor,” said Chad Crow, chief financial officer at Builders FirstSource Inc (BLDR.O).
-“I think that will probably be the trend over the next year or two.”
+“Construction is not proceeding as fast as it might have had there been an ample supply of labor,” said Chad Crow, chief financial officer at Builders FirstSource Inc. “I think that will probably be the trend over the next year or two.”

 Crow’s company, a middleman between builders and suppliers, is facing a particular shortage of oriented strand boards - strands of wood bonded with wax, which are the most common type of roofing material in the United States.

-Twenty-two percent of homebuilders have reported a shortage of these boards, a report published by the National Association of Home Builders in June showed. (r.reuters.com/kec69t)
+Twenty-two percent of homebuilders have reported a shortage of these boards, a report published by the National Association of Home Builders in June showed. ()

 “In the past six months, we have had instances where we wanted to buy more materials than the companies could sell us,” said Crow.